-Woven fabric bobbles when rubbed against something rough and although our fabric is woven super tight, rough surfaces like concrete, stone and wood can all pull at the tiny fibres creating bobbling.
-Sitting on poolside and dragging yourself into the pool will create friction, as will wearing it with rougher fabrics like denim.
-Being mindful of this will help prolong the life of your favourite swimsuit.
+Woven fabric will "bobble" (become fuzzy, have small pulls) when rubbed against something rough and although our fabric is woven tight, surfaces such as concrete, stone and wood can pull at the tiny fibres creating that annoying "bobbling" affect.
+Sitting on the poolside and dragging yourself into the pool will create friction, as will wearing it with rougher fabrics like denim shorts or a backpack.
+This is also why "delicates" are supposed to be washed separately.
+Being mindful of this will help prolong the life of all your favourite swimwear.

 - Size down and opt for a tighter fitting swimsuit to start with, this means it won't lose as much shape and as a result will last much longer.

 - Shower before you enter the pool and again straight after to dilute the chlorine.

 - Wash your swimsuit with clean water (as above) to remove all the chlorine.
 Resist scrunching/twist drying the swimsuit as this can weaken and break the fibers, instead gently squeeze the excess pool water simply wrap it flat in your towel and lay it flat to air dry at home.

 - If you swim often, alternate between swimsuits to give each cozzie a break.